david-cortes/cmfrec/README.md

 For a similar package with Poisson distributions see [ctpfrec](https://github.com/david-cortes/ctpfrec).

 Written in C with a Python interface.
-R version and C public header to come in the future.
+R version to come in the future.

 ## Update 2020-03-20